Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 The **Ethereum Virtual Machine (EVM)** has created an enormous ecosystem gravity well.
 Thousands of developers know Solidity, hundreds of projects have been audited, and countless tools exist for testing, debugging, and deploying EVM bytecode.
 This creates powerful network effects that extend far beyond Ethereum itself.

-**EVM-compatible chains** like BNB Smart Chain (BSC), Monad (emerging), Avalanche C-Chain, and Polygon can instantly inherit this entire ecosystem.
+**EVM-compatible chains** like BNB Chain, Monad (emerging), Avalanche C-Chain, and Polygon can instantly inherit this entire ecosystem.
 Uniswap-style contracts can be deployed with minimal changes on these networks, bringing battle-tested DeFi protocols to new environments with different performance or cost characteristics.

 **EVM limitations** become apparent at scale.
 Sequential execution means complex transactions can block simpler ones, gas price volatility creates unpredictable costs, and the lack of native parallel execution limits throughput.
 Various EVM implementations add optimizations, but fundamental architectural constraints remain.